rgbkrk/rgbkrk.github.io/_posts/2015-01-20-ops-lessons-and-instant-temporary-ipython-notebooks.md

 We learned this the hard way on boot up, having to code around responses from the API and making sure that we block on our own server instead of Docker.

-## Closing up
+## tmpnb in the wild

 We didn't expect to build a system that would let people create user environments they could use for teaching and tutorials.
 I'm incredibly humbled that [Nikolay Koldunov](https://twitter.com/koldunovn) used it for [a tutorial at YaC 2014](http://koldunov.net/?p=950) while it was still in its infancy.

-It's my hope that people will continue to launch temporary notebook servers, backed by their own tutorial/demo/class content.
+It's my hope that people will continue to [launch temporary notebook servers](https://tmpnb.org), backed by their own tutorial/demo/class content.

+* [tmpnb repository](https://github.com/jupyter/tmpnb) - Run your own, join us
+* [Demo images used on tmpnb.org](https://github.com/jupyter/docker-demo-images) - Make suggestions about the running system